AmeyaNevagi/-Music-Store-Data-Analysis-SQL/README.md

 # -Music-Store-Data-Analysis
-This is a end to end SQL project1
+This is a end to end SQL project !